 Amputation is the removal of an injured or deceased body part.
 Some amputations are due to medical conditions, such as diabetes.
 In personal injury cases, the severance of a body part is generally the result of a trauma – such as being severed in an automobile collision—hence the classification as a traumatic amputation.
 Traumatic amputations can also occur while using a defective product, being struck by a vehicle while crossing the street, or many other causes.
 Traumatic amputation of a human limb, either partial or total, creates the immediate danger of death from blood loss.

-In personal injury cases, particularly those involving motor vehicles or other cases of traumatic amputation, the amputation may take place at certain locations on the body.
+Injury cases, particularly those involving motor vehicles or other cases of traumatic amputation, the amputation may take place at certain locations on the body.
 For instance, the amputation may occur above or below the elbow, above or below the knee, above or below the wrist, etc. Where the amputation occurs dictates and the nature of the amputation dictate whether a prosthesis can be used and how effective it will be.

 There have been great advances made in prosthetic limbs.
 In some cases of amputation, it is possible to reattach the severed body part if the severed part has been properly preserved and medical intervention occurs quickly.
 Still, even if the detached body part is able to be reattached, it will not function as well as the limb or other body part before it was amputated.